Halle train collision: Accelerated rollout of TBL 1+

-Following the accident, the NMBS/SNCB and [Infrabel planned an accelerated rollout of TBL 1+ on the level of the rolling stock (1.021 locomotives and self-propelled trains) by the end of 2013, and on the level of the railway infrastructure by the end of 2015.
+Following the crash, the NMBS/SNCB and [Infrabel planned an accelerated rollout of TBL 1+ on the level of the rolling stock (1.021 locomotives and self-propelled trains) by the end of 2013, and on the level of the railway infrastructure by the end of 2015.
 By the end of 2012, Infrabel planned on equipping 4,200 signals with the system, in comparison with the 650 equipped signals at the beginning of 2010.
 In July 2011, 52% of all rolling stock had been equipped with TBL 1+, in comparison with only 2.5% at the beginning of 2010.

-However, the installation of TBL 1+ was only foreseen for signals on risky rail junctions (where there is a risk of an accident if a red signal is passed).
+However, the installation of TBL 1+ was only foreseen for signals on risky rail junctions (where there is a risk of a crash if a red signal is passed).
 The amount of signals at these risky junctions is about 70% of the more than 10,000 railway signals in Belgium.
 Signals not equipped with TBL 1+ can for example be found on freight lines.

 In September 2014, all national rolling stock had been equipped with TBL 1+ as planned, and Infrabel had installed the system on 93% of the signals at risky junctions.
 Infrabel foresaw that 99.9% of all these signals (7,573 signals in total) would be fitted with TBL 1+ by the end of 2015, as planned.

 However, international trains (such as the Benelux train) were exempted from the requirement to install TBL 1+.
 This exemption was eventually lifted, and in November 2016, the last of these trains were fitted with the system.
 By the end of 2016, freight operators such as B-Logistics also had fitted all their trains with TBL 1+.
 Since December 2016, trains without TBL 1+ are prohibited from driving on the Belgian railway network.